microsoft/reverse-proxy/samples/BasicYarpSample/README.md

 ### Command line

 * Download and install the .NET SDK (free) from https://dotnet.microsoft.com/download if not already installed.
-Editions are available for Windows, Linux and MacOS.
+Versions are available for Windows, Linux and MacOS.
 * Clone or extract a zip of the sample files.
 * Use ```dotnet run``` either within the sample folder or passing in the path to the .csproj file to start the server.
 * File change notification is used for the appsettings.config file so changes can be made on the fly.

 ### Visual Studio Code
-* Download and install Visual Studio Code (free) from https://code.visualstudio.com/.
-Versions are available for Windows, Linux and MacOS.
+* Download and install Visual Studio Code (free) from https://code.visualstudio.com/ - versions are available for Windows, Linux and MacOS.
 * Download and install the .NET SDK from https://dotnet.microsoft.com/download if not already installed.
 Versions are available for Windows, Linux and MacOS.
 * Open the folder for the sample in VS Code (File->Open Folder).
 * Press F5 to debug, or Ctrl + F5 to run the sample without debugging.